joostkremers/pandoc-mode/docs/index.md

 Pandoc accepts both a singular and a plural variant (e.g., `input-file` and `input-files`), where the singular variant takes a single argument, while the plural variant takes a list. `pandoc-mode` always works with the plural variant, so it ignores the singular variant.
-For a list of options that `pandoc-mode` recognised, do
-`C-u M-x pandoc-view-settings`, or `C-c / C-u S` in a buffer with `pandoc-mode` enabled.
+If you want to create a settings file by hand, you can see a list of the options that `pandoc-mode` recognises by doing `C-u M-x pandoc-view-settings` (or `C-c / C-u S` in a buffer with `pandoc-mode` enabled).

 Apart from the change in settings files, there are a few features that `pandoc-mode` 3.0 no longer supports, because the functionality that